MEGATREX4/inventory-weight/inventory-weight/guide/features/tooltips.md

 - **Custom Weights**: Certain items, such as weapons or tools, may have custom weights, which are shown directly in the tooltip.
 - **Default Weights**: Items without a specific custom weight will show a default weight based on their item category.

-For instance:
+For example:
-- **A diamond sword** might have a tooltip displaying a weight of 2.5 units.
+- **Diamond Sword** might have a tooltip that displays a weight of 2.5 units.
-- **Wood blocks** might have a default weight of 1.0 units, applied to all items categorized as blocks.
+- **Oak Planks** might have a standard weight of 1.0 units.

 ### **Armor and Pockets**